 Progressland

-Progress was more than a promise in America’s post-World War II era — it was a vividly painted portrait of the future.
-Whether it was Westinghouse’s “Home of the Future,” Disney’s “Tomorrowland,” or the countless other future visions that emerged during this time, America was mesmerized by the promise of a brighter tomorrow.
+Progress was more than a promise in America's post-World War II era — it was a vividly painted portrait of the future.
+Whether it was Westinghouse's "Home of the Future," Disney's "Tomorrowland," or the countless other future visions, America was mesmerized by the promise of a brighter tomorrow.

 Imagining New Futures

-Today’s visions of the future resemble many of their modern counterparts in that they often revolve around selling luxury goods to those who barely knew they needed them.
-Perhaps more egregious than their modern counterparts is the often empty rhetoric about social responsibility, equality, and saving the world.
+Today's visions of the future often revolve around selling luxury goods to those who barely knew they needed them.
+Perhaps more egregious is the often empty rhetoric about social responsibility, equality, and saving the world.